wyc/wycd.net/posts/2017-02-21-ibm-whole-cluster-privilege-escalation-disclosure.md

 ---
 title: "IBM Data Science Experience: Whole-Cluster Privilege Escalation Disclosure"
 tags: security
+description: A critical privilege escalation vulnerability found in the IBM Data Science Experience product.
 ---

 For the impatient, [click here](#original-report) for the original report.